rishiv3/Ajax-Image-Upload-using-PHP-and-jQuery/README.md

 3. PHP script to store image.

-Next step - update the values to the database
+Next step - update the values to the database using MySQL